gvwilson/fiction/iffy/index.md

 half-expecting to see a streak of blood on her sleeve, but there was nothing.

-*there is a way / exchange of value / binding agreement*
+*«there is a way / exchange of value / binding agreement»*

 The thoughts rising side by side in her head were no more human than jellyfish.
 They were a choir,